36 CFR §2.1 - PRESERVATION OF NATURAL, CULTURAL AND ARCHEOLOGICAL RESOURCES

 (b)(10) Camping outside of designated sites and areas prohibited:

-- Camping within any National Park Service developed area unless it is in a designated camping site is prohibited;
+• Camping within ½ mile of any National Park Service developed area unless it is in a designated camping site is prohibited;

-The Superintendent has determined that leaving food items, items used to cook food or store food in the open, greatly increases the chance of wildlife entering visitors camping/picnicking area and habituates the animals to become familiar with people losing natural wariness of humans.
-Leaving these items unattended greatly increases the chance of campsite/picnicking area disturbance where items, especially trash, will be scattered throughout the immediate area possibly posing a threat to the wildlife and/or people.
+Determination: Leaving food items, items used to cook food or store food in the open, greatly increases the chance of wildlife entering visitors camping/picnicking area and habituates the animals to become familiar with people losing natural wariness of humans.
+Leaving these items unattended greatlyincreases the chance of campsite/picnicking area disturbance where items, especially trash, will bescattered throughout the immediate area possibly posing a threat to the wildlife and/or people.

 36 CFR §2.11 – PICNICKING

-Conditions for Picnicking: All pavilions, except Lost Valley, require fee payment and may be reserved through the reservation system.
+Conditions for Picnicking: All pavilions, except Lost Valley and Rush, require fee payment and may be reserved through the reservation system.

 36 CFR 2.13 – FIRES